It’s a nightmare scenario for every driver: You’re in a serious collision, only to discover that the other motorist doesn’t carry insurance coverage.

 It should be noted that motorists can choose to exceed these state-mandated minimums.
 In many cases, it makes more sense to buy a policy with higher limits.
 If you are found liable for a crash that results in injuries that exceed your policy limits, you may be sued for the difference.

-The same principle applies with uninsured or underinsured motorists.
-Connecticut requires that all residents maintain uninsured/underinsured motorist coverage with at least $25,000 per person/$50,000 per accident minimums.
+The same principle applies with uninsured/underinsured insurance coverage.
+Connecticut requires that all residents maintain coverage with at least $25,000 per person/$50,000 per accident minimums.
+If you carry only the minimum insurance and suffer serious injuries that exceed the policy limits of the at fault driver, you may be left holding the bag for your medical costs.

 How This Coverage Works